Updated: November 15, 2017

 - The resort fee is on the low end ($20) and covers internet, phone calls, fitness center, daily newspapers, and shuttles to both the Strip and airport.
 Pets are generally not allowed.
 Parking and valet is free.

-Mandalay Bay & Delano – Best Bang-For-Your-Buck Hotel
+Mandalay Bay & Delano – Best Hotel with a Beach

 With a golden tropical island theme, Mandalay Bay is one of the busiest resorts on the Strip, complemented nicely by the quiet and stylish Delano tower.
 Together, the hotels cover a large footprint, offering the kind of attractions and sprawl found in giants like Caesars Palace and the MGM Grand, but with a cleaner and more contemporary layout.
 The property features a mammoth selection of quality restaurants, the Shoppes at Mandalay Place, an indulgent beach and pool complex, two spas, and the Mandalay Bay Events Center (consisting of an indoor arena and some of the largest trade show space in the world.)
 The Delano is a welcome retreat, with a sophisticated lobby that’s free of gambling.
 A third hotel, the Four Seasons, shares space on the campus.
 They sit together on the far south end of the Strip and are the closest major resorts to the iconic “Welcome to Fabulous Las Vegas” sign.
 Mandalay Bay shares a free shuttle train with the Luxor and Excalibur and is across the street from McCarran International Airport.